tarikguney/copier/readme.md

 ## Roadmap

 1. Accepts all of the arguments from a config file.
-An sample command would look like the following: `dotnet Copier.dll -f Config.txt`. `-f` is where the path of the config file.
+An sample command would look like the following: `dotnet Copier.dll -f Config.txt`. `-f` is the path of the config file.

 ## How will you feel when using this tool?